Automatic Transmission Repair Houston

 An automatic transmission (also known as an automatic gearbox), utilizes transmission software to automatically change gear ratios as the vehicle moves, freeing the driver from having to shift gears manually.
-A defined set of gear ranges in automatic transmission, often have a parking pawl feature that locks the output shaft of the transmission stroke face to keep the vehicle from rolling either forward or backward.
+A defined set of gear ranges in an automatic transmission, often have a parking pawl feature that locks the output shaft of the transmission stroke face to keep the vehicle from rolling either forward or backward.

-Similar but larger devices are also used for heavy-duty commercial and industrial vehicles and equipment.
+Similar but larger transmissions are also used for heavy-duty commercial and industrial vehicles and equipment.
 Some have limited speed ranges or fixed engine speeds, such as some forklifts and lawn mowers, using a torque converter to provide a variable gearing to the wheels of the engine.

-OTHER TYPES OF TRANSMISSIONS
+REPAIRING OTHER TRANSMISSION TYPES